ronsamgeorge/message-board/README.md

 # message-board
-Message board using Nodejs, Express
+Message board using Nodejs, Express and PUG as the view template